This guest blog was written by Janis Gulbis, Marketing Manager at eazyBI.

-All-In-One Reports for Jira compared to Arsenale Dataplan is a more flexible tool.
+All-In-One Reports for Jira compared to Arsenale Dataplane is a more flexible tool.
 It’s built for building custom reports based on Jira measures and dimension, but it too has its limitations.

 - More complex user interface.
 Report building requires understanding of Pivot Tables, measures, and dimensions.

 - Nested dimension reports available only in Matrix charts.
-All other reports support sinngle dimension per row/column.
+All other reports support single dimension per row/column.